SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-ingest-pipeline.md

 ## You have successfully completed the lab

-By completing this hands-on lab on How to use Apache Spark in Microsoft Fabric, you have developed a comprehensive understanding of data engineering workflows within the Fabric environment.
+By completing this hands-on lab on **How to use Apache Spark in Microsoft Fabric**, you have developed a comprehensive understanding of data engineering workflows within the Fabric environment.
 You created and managed lakehouses, performed data exploration and transformation using Spark notebooks, ingested data through Dataflows (Gen2), and orchestrated processes using pipelines.
 This end-to-end experience has equipped you with the practical skills required to build, automate, and optimize scalable data solutions in Microsoft Fabric.